 You can feel it in the air.
 Colder temps are coming.
 For some, this is a welcome respite.
 For others, it’s an unwelcome change.
 Whichever it is for you, there are some steps you can take to help keep your home toasty warm and fully functional when the cooler temps arrive.
-We worked with HomeZada to put together these cold weather prep tips for you.
+We partnered with HomeZada to compile these cold weather prep tips for you.

-First, rake any leaves and make a compost pile.
-Or by using your lawn mower, mulch leaves easily by running a few passes over the grass.
-Invest in a mulching blade or mower if you have a lot of leaves.
-This option has several benefits, including less physical labor, improved soil health, and cost-effectiveness.
+As the cold weather approaches, taking the time to prepare your yard is essential.
+Start by raking leaves and creating a compost pile.
+Alternatively, you can mulch leaves easily by running a few passes over the grass with your lawn mower.
+Investing in a mulching blade or mower if you have a lot of leaves offers several benefits, including less physical labor, improved soil health, and cost-effectiveness.

 Check for and Repair Air Leaks